 • the growth rate of the cancer

-Research from 2021 shows there’s a higher mortality rate in People of Color with breast cancer diagnoses compared with white people.
-One reason for this may be healthcare disparities.
+Research from 2021 shows there’s a higher mortality rate in people of color with breast cancer than white people with breast cancer.
+A key reason for this is healthcare disparities, such as a lack of access to quality care.

 The good news is breast cancer survival rates are improving.